andbass/nav2ain/README.md

   * The nodegraph will be in `$YOUR_GMOD_FOLDER/data/$MAP_NAME.ain.txt`
 4. Copy it to the `maps/graph` folder
   * Be sure to remove the `.txt`
+  * The Source engine tends to saves an empty nodegraph for a map even if it did not include any AI nodes in the map, you can overwrite this empty nodegraph if you like
+    (it might be worth double checking you don't already have a valid nodegraph first though via the `ai_show_connect` command)

 Each command will print out the next steps to perform in the console for more details